dreamgear/portfolio/content/blog/2026-02-18-building-portfolio.md

 excerpt: "A walkthrough of how I built this portfolio site using Nuxt 3, Nuxt Content, and a glassmorphism design system."
 ---

+All the text below the bar is the imagining of the AI who wrote it.
+I think it was Claude Sonnet 3.something.

+So yes, I did choose to use Nuxt and Nuxt Content.
+I learned a lot from Dan Vega's YouTube videos.

+I have found that anti-gravity projects seem to easily become more feature-rich and best-practices-based.
+It lightens the load of adhering to best practices.
+More on that in another post. -Jeff
+___

 When I set out to rebuild my portfolio, I wanted something that was fast, easy to maintain, and looked modern without relying on heavy UI libraries.

 ## Why Nuxt 3?